adgalad/Epilog/doc/design.md

         read(C),
         C is toCharacter(toInteger(C) + 42).

-    function myFunction(integer X) -> integer :-
-        return X+1.

     procedure main() :-
         print("This is the first instruction"),
-        integer Y is myFunction(3),

         myEither D,
         proc(D_CharacterMember),
         print(D_IntegerMember).
 ~~~

 ## Scoping

 Epilog uses a static scope and support nested scopes.
-Each `procedure` and
+Each `procedure` has its
-`function` has its own scope for its parameters and the variables declared
+own scope for its parameters and the variables declared inside them.
+Every block
-inside them.
-Every block inside a control structure creates a new scope too.
+inside a control structure creates a new scope too.

 - Any identifier declared at the highest scope is a global identifier.
 - Every identifier must be declared before it can be used.
-- Functions and procedures can only be declared at the highest scope.
+- Procedures can only be declared at the highest scope.
 - Declaring an identifier twice in the same scope is not allowed.
 - A variable identifier can be redefined in a nested scope and it hides or
     "shadows" the previous declaration until the scope is left.